 Attendance and Punctuality Policy

-At Countess Anne Church of England School we aim for an environment which enables and encourages all members of the community to reach out for excellence.
-For our children to gain the greatest benefit from their education it is vital that they attend regularly and your child should be at school, on time, every day the school is open unless the reason for the absence is unavoidable.
+At Countess Anne Church of England School we aim for an environment which enables and encourages all members of the community to strive for excellence.
+For our children to gain the greatest benefit from their education it is vital that they attend regularly and our aim is that all our children should be at school, on time, every day the school is open.

-Good attendance shows potential employers that your child is reliable.
-Research suggests that children who attend school regularly could also be at less risk of getting involved in antisocial behaviour or crime.
+Additionally, we believe that excellent attendance improves their life chances as it shows potential employers that your child is reliable.
+Research suggests that children who attend school regularly are also at less risk of becoming involved in antisocial behaviour or crime.